Novimatrem/novisona/about.markdown

 • Hair: Long butt-length soft black-hair, slightly curly.
 Her hair is always quite warm.

-• Tail: she has a reasonable length adorable fluffy cat tail, which is colored similarly to the rest of her fur, it beautifully calmy swishes thoughout the day
+• Tail: she has a reasonable length adorable fluffy cat tail, which is colored similarly to the rest of her fur, it's usually squished by her fat butt

 • Mood: sleepy/relaxed/calm/happy - she spends most of her time sleeping and eating.